sdwheeler/tools-by-sean/GitDocs/Managing the PowerShell-Docs repo.md

 #### Best practices

-- The person submitting the PR should not be merge the PR without a peer review.
+- The person submitting the PR should not merge the PR without a peer review.

   Reviewer coverage
   - Bobby --> Sean